 On top of this, you’ll have to fork out £39/$39 a month to unlock the full library of Peloton Tread classes, as well as access the live leaderboards and record and access to your ongoing workout metrics.
 Alternatively, gain access to the Peloton classes for £12.99/$12.99 a month, but you’ll lose all of the connected features.

-Peloton Tread is available now from Peloton but allow 7 to 10 weeks for home delivery.
+Peloton Tread is available now from Peloton.

-Peloton Tread Review: set-up and first impressions
+Peloton Tread Review: Set-up and first impressions

 Although comparatively expensive, the beauty of Peloton products is the 'customer journey' (ugh) and even the initial delivery feels like a ‘white glove’ experience.
 A branded van turns up with two branded Peloton employees, who then set about assembling the Tread in a location of your choice.
 Want it in the loft?
 That’s fine, the poor Peloton blokes will haul it up there for you.

-Once assembled - and any additional weights and accessories unboxed - the Peloton staff will then take you through the initial stages of set up, which includes creating a membership package with the Peloton app.
+Once assembled - and any additional weights and accessories unboxed - the Peloton staff will then take you through the initial stages of set-up, which includes creating a membership package with the Peloton app.

 As mentioned in the section above, it costs £39/$39 a month to gain full access to the world of Peloton and seeing as you’ve just spent £2,295 on the treadmill itself, it seems foolish to miss out on all of the features offered here.

-Interaction is via the massive HD touchscreen display, which also features a small sound bar at the top for properly immersive audio.
+Interaction is via the massive HD touchscreen display, which also features a small soundbar at the top for properly immersive audio.
 There is a volume rocker switch on the side of the screen and a power off button at the rear, although the screen will automatically shut down when not in use.

 Once signed in and handsome profile image uploaded, either via the onboard 8MP camera or through socials, it’s possible to connect to Facebook, Strava and a handful of other popular fitness apps in order to track both Peloton and real-world workouts (or merely to brag to mates).
 Bluetooth compatibility also means that things like wireless headphones and heart rate monitors can be added - although I did find the Bluetooth pairing process for two different sets of headphones really slow.

-It’s probably worth mentioning now that you’ll need a good wireless internet connection in order to get the most our of Peloton Tread, so this could mean looking into wireless extenders and routers if you are working out in the shed or garage.
+It’s probably worth mentioning now that you’ll need a good wireless internet connection in order to get the most out of Peloton Tread, so this could mean looking into wireless extenders and routers if you are working out in the shed or garage.

 The treadmill itself (aside from the gorgeous design and lightweight carbon steel frame) is pretty standard fare, with a 150 cm-wide textured PVC and woven nylon deck powered by an electric motor.
-It’s capable of speeds ranging from 0km/h to an eye watering 20km/h (12.5mph) and can hit inclines of up to 12.5%, so there’s no excuse to not work hard.
+It’s capable of speeds ranging from 0km/h to an eye-watering 20km/h (12.5mph) and can hit inclines of up to 12.5%, so there’s no excuse to not work hard.

-Seeing as it’s not as physically robust as a treadmill you might find in a commercial gym, the suggested weight range is 48kg to 136kg and it is suitable for heights ranging from 4'11" - 6’4”.
+Seeing as it’s not as physically robust as a treadmill you might find in a commercial gym, the suggested weight range is 48kg to 136kg and it is suitable for heights ranging from 4'11" to 6’4”.

-Cleverly, the speed and incline adjustment are taken care of via two ergonomically placed rotary dials that allow for quick changes by rolling either backwards or forwards when running.
+Cleverly, the speed and incline adjustment is taken care of via two ergonomically placed rotary dials that allow for quick changes by rolling either backwards or forwards when running.
 There’s also a button in the centre of said dial that jumps either the speed or incline up by a whole number, rather than fractions.

-Peloton Tread Review: the running experience
+Peloton Tread Review: Workout performance

 Peloton Tread looks and feels slick from the moment you step onto the deck, that crisp touchscreen display illuminating with a quick tap.
 From here, the software sets up your home screen with a plethora of different options, from a detailed workout calendar to myriad suggestions for daily workouts or longer training plans.